-I am interested in supervising PhD theses on East Asian Cinema (popular and expereimental), film theory, film industries, cinema and sentimentality.
+I am interested in supervising PhD theses on East Asian Cinema (popular and experimental); East Asian Cinema and urban space; girlhood; film theory; film industries; sensibility and sentimentality.

-- Cine-Ethics: Ethical Dimensions of Film Theory, Practice and Spectatorship.
-Co-edited with Mattias Frey.
-(New York: Routledge, 2013).
+- Cine-Ethics: Ethical Dimensions of Film Theory, Practice and Spectatorship, co-edited with Mattias Frey.
+New York: Routledge, 2014.

-- Horror to the Extreme: Changing Boundaries in Asian Cinema.
-Co-ed. with Mitsuyo Wada-Marciano.
-(Hong Kong: Hong Kong University Press, 2009).
+- Horror to the Extreme: Changing Boundaries in Asian Cinema, co-edited with Mitsuyo Wada-Marciano.
+Hong Kong: Hong Kong University Press, 2009.